stievie/ABx/abdata/README.md

 Caching data server with Database backend.

+## TODO

-TODO: How to check constraints?
+* How to check constraints?
-TODO: Use SSL?
+* Use SSL?
+* Wow even works when its connected to MySQL while MySQL is updating!

 ## Dependencies